dbutz/SchoolSite-Pro-Docs/dataManagement/whatData.md

 # What Kind of Data Do I Need?

-## Map Datasets for Use with SchoolSite
+## Map Datasets for Use with SchoolSite Pro
-In order to use the SchoolSite Extensions, you must have the following **required** map datasets:
+In order to use the SchoolSite Pro Extensions, you must have the following **required** map datasets: